simonkarman/hugo-docs/docs/content/_index.md

 Welcome to an example documentation setup using GitHub pages and hugo.

-This repository shows how you can use GitHub Pages with Hugo to create a documentation hub for your repository.
+This demo shows how you can use [GitHub Pages](https://pages.github.com/) with [Hugo](https://gohugo.io/) to create a documentation hub for your repository.
 Created by [Simon Karman](https://www.simonkarman.nl).

+You can find the source code in the [GitHub repository (simonkarman/hugo-docs)](https://github.com/simonkarman/hugo-docs).

 ### Getting started
 To run hugo locally you can run the following commands.